SyreenForest/gender-visuals/README.md

 # gender-visuals
-Great visualizations to explore different dimensions of gender equality
+Insightful visualizations to explore different dimensions of gender equality